 In addition to student teaching, Angela interned with the Molecular Interactions team at Merck Research Laboratories-Boston, just steps from Emmanuel’s campus.
 She felt prepared for this biochemistry-focused internship through her coursework and a past internship at Massbiologics, in which she focused on protein chromatography.
 At Merck, she used cutting-edge systems to perform in vitro characterization techniques, explore methods used to measure unbiotinylated proteins, and develop novel methodologies to optimize these methods.
 She also presented project data to the discovery biologics team and learned fundamental principles of label-free, bio-molecular interaction analysis and how it relates to the biotherapeutics discovery process.

-After graduation, Angela plans to return to Brockton High School as a full-time teacher in biology or biotechnology, while also coaching the girls’ cross-country and track teams.
+Since graduating in 2022, Angela returned to Brockton High School as a full-time science teacher and also coaches the girls’ cross-country and track teams.

 Emmanuel is a place where students broaden their sense of what’s possible and prepare for inspiring careers in an ever-changing world.
 Be here.